Over the last 6 years, I have spent a significant amount of time working alone at home.

 Working alone is both challenging and exciting.
 How do you think you would cope?

-If you are working alone from home, I would love to hear from you on how you find the experience.
+If you are working alone from home, I would love to hear from you about how you find the experience.

 If you enjoyed this post, please share it with your friends via social media.